 Japanese Tutorial 2: A Stroke Order Add-on

-It’s basically a plug-in for Anki that allows you to type in a word in Kanji in one field of your flashcards…
+The Kanji Colorizer is basically a plug-in for Anki that allows you to type in a word in Kanji in one field of your flashcards:

 Enjoy what you're reading?